Grief is the most common feeling experienced by anyone affected by death. It is normal after a loved one’s death.

 Dr. Kübler-Ross later refined her model to include seven stages of loss.
 For this updated guide, there are two additional stages that describe the ebb and flow or milestones in how these emotions change over time and the addition of a new emotional stage of pain and guilt.
 Three stages now combine a milestone with the predominant emotion during that stage, shock and denial, anger and bargaining, and acceptance and hope.

 In this stage you are now reacting to the situation and may feel that the loss is unbearable, and guilty that you’re making loved ones’ lives harder because of your situation.
+You may also feel guilt about lost opportunities with, previous treatment of, and negative feelings toward your loved one.

 This stage recognizes that anger is the most likely emotion to make you want to bargain.
 You may lash out at those around you or reach to a higher power, offering anything in exchange for relief from your feelings and illness.